Chris Hussey: Walsall

 On 22 June 2023, Hussey agreed to join League Two club Walsall on a one-year deal from the expiration of his Stockport County contract.
 Manager Mat Sadler emphasised that personal character and playing experience were key factors in stimulating his interest in bringing Hussey to the Bescot Stadium.
 He was sent off in the last game of his career, having received two yellow cards in stoppage time of a 1–1 draw with Grimsby Town on 26 August.
 Hussey announced his retirement from football on 13 September 2023, at the age of 34, citing a wish to "pursue a new and exciting opportunity outside of the sport".

 Stratford Town

 On 22 September 2023, Hussey joined Southern League Premier Division Central club Stratford Town.
 He played 30 games in the 2023–24 campaign as the club missed out on the play-offs due to an inferior goal difference.
 He went on to be made a player-coach at the club.
 He became caretaker manager on 17 November 2024 following the departure of Gavin Hurren.

 Hednesford Town

 On 10 January 2025, Hussey joined Hednesford Town in the Northern Premier League Division One West after being signed by former Stratford manager Gavin Hurren for an undisclosed fee.
 He made 15 appearances in the second half of the 2024–25 season, including in the play-off final victory over Congleton Town at Keys Park that secured promotion.
+He played 31 games in the 2025–26 season, including the play-off final victory over Warrington Rylands 1906.

+Bromsgrove Sporting

+On 30 May 2026, Hussey signed with Southern League Premier Division Central club Bromsgrove Sporting.